fgalliat/XtsTiLink_gh/README.md

 * /fs/      -> some content that can be sent to TI (it does not contains the used .92B because it's forbiden by law)
 * /picures/ -> diagrams & photographs about the process of my TI reborn
 * /docs/    -> guess ...
-* ./XtsTiLink.ino -> Arduino program for Serial Inteface
+* ./XtsTiLink.ino -> Arduino program for Serial Interface

 BEWARE w/ 3.3v Rapsberry / ESP32 logic
  - don't forget to protect RX line from Arduino 5v logic